mengmm96/CITS4404-ASSG3/README.md

 # CITS4404-ASSG3
-This is the submission for CITS4404 assignment3 GANs model
+This project applying DCGANs model with using SVHN data set to generate fake house number pictures.
+Additionally, an extra 50 processed house-number pics is added to the original data set to see whether this will infulence the quality of generated fake image.

-BY: ZIMIN MENG 22665473
+BY: ZIMIN MENG

 ## Introduction